standard-for-public-code/standard-for-public-code/introduction.md

 * setting out a common terminology for public code development
 * establishing measures to help develop high quality public code
 * providing guidance on how to fulfill its criteria and operationalise compliance

+The Standard for Public Code is meant to be time and technology independent.

 ### Who this is for